How anthropology opens doors to study worldwide | Interview with Dr. Ulf Hannerz

 Ulf: Well, thank you very much.
 I enjoyed it.

-Check out our interview series featuring conversations with experts, scholars, and living legends.
+Check out our interview series featuring conversations with experts, scholars, and living legends, such as Laurence Tribe and Mikhail Shifman.

 Or find study tips, learning tools, tips for campus life and much more with a look at our Student Resources Headquarters.